 Choosing the right shampoo product when looking for them can be challenging.
 There are many options.
 Each one contains different ingredients and promises different results.
 Some claim to shine your hair, while others promise hydration.
-Some claim they can clean your hair faster than others.
+Some claim they can clean your hair better than others.

-These products have a long list of ingredients.
+Some products have a long list of ingredients.
 Some ingredients are difficult to pronounce, making it difficult for people to understand their purpose.
 In addition, it can be challenging to understand the details they give you.

 What ingredients do shampoos most often contain?